j-mori/lambda-cache/README.md

 - `key`: the key used to store and retrieve the value.
 - `value`: the value to store.
-- `ttl` (optional): the time to live for this cache entry in milliseconds.
-If not provided, the default value set in the constructor will be used.
+- `ttl` (optional): the time to live for this cache entry in seconds.
+If not provided, the key won't expire.

 ### `cache.get(key: string)`